Secure Order Based Voting Using Distributed Tallying: A secure order-based voting protocol

 In this section, we describe our method for securely computing the winners in two order-based voting rules, {\sc Copeland} and {\sc Maximin}.\footnote{Our protocols are designed for scenarios in which it is required to issue just the identity of the winners.
 In scenarios where more information is needed, such as a ranking of all candidates, or even a score for each candidate, our protocols can easily output also that additional information.} We begin with formal definitions in Section \ref{formaldef}.
 Then, in Section \ref{legal}, we characterize legal ballot matrices for each of the two rules.
 Such a characterization is an essential part of our method since the talliers need to verify, in an oblivious manner, that each cast ballot is indeed legal, and does not hide a malicious attempt to cheat or sabotage the elections.
 In other words, the talliers need to verify the legality of each cast ballot only through its secret shares, i.e., without getting access to the actual ballot.
 The characterization that we describe in Section \ref{legal} will be used later on to perform such an oblivious validation.

 Then, in Section \ref{sec11} we introduce our secure voting protocol.
-That protocol description includes a sub-protocol for validating the cast ballots and sub-protocols for computing the final election results from all legal ballots.
+The protocol description includes sub-protocols for validating the cast ballots and a sub-protocol for computing the final election results from all legal ballots.
 The validation sub-protocols are described in Sections \ref{validating} and \ref{validating2}.
 The sub-protocols for computing the election results are described in Sections \ref{seccop} and \ref{secmax} for {\sc Copeland} and {\sc Maximin} rules, respectively.

 We conclude this section with a discussion on how to set the size of the underlying field in which all computations take place (Section \ref{ppp}), and a discussion of the overall security of our protocol (Section \ref{overallsecurity}).